 Our students come from a variety of undergraduate institutions, with varied industry experiences and career goals.

-See who our current students are and get a feeling for the variety of professionals who join the program.
+See our current students and get a feeling for the variety of professionals who join the program.
 To see our recent graduates, click Class of 2018.

 After growing up in a small Western Colorado town, Kaylee attended Colorado State University where she earned a Bachelor of Science in Biology in 2012.
 Shortly after graduating, Kaylee was introduced to the world of clinical genomics as a research assistant at ArcherDX.
 Through this position, she was involved in the research and development of next-generation sequencing assays in which proprietary chemistry is utilized to identify complex genetic abnormalities.
 In 2014, Kaylee accepted a position with Baby Genes, a clinical genetics laboratory specializing in the detection of metabolic conditions within newborns.
 As one of the company’s early employees, she contributed to the development of laboratory, data analysis, and business practices and continued to watch it cultivate throughout her three and a half years there.
 It was during this time that she discovered her passion for genetic counseling, with a particular interest in metabolic counseling.
 Through the past several years, she has volunteered with various animal adoption agencies and Rocky Mountain Crisis Partners.
 During her spare time, Kaylee enjoys being lakeside with a fishing pole, hiking with her dog, or simply spending time with friends and family.